-Taking up the 12 string guitar, he composed the distinctive riffs that are a trademark of The Seekers’ chart topping recordings, "I'll Never Find Another You" and "A World Of Our Own", as well as many other singles and album tracks, augmenting the wonderful lead voice of Judith Durham and the boys’ ear-catching harmonies and instrumental talents.
+Taking up the 12 string guitar in 1964, he composed the distinctive riffs that are a trademark of The Seekers’ chart topping recordings, "I'll Never Find Another You" and "A World Of Our Own", as well as many other singles and album tracks, augmenting the wonderful lead voice of Judith Durham and the boys’ ear-catching harmonies and instrumental talents.

 The Seekers were honoured as Australians Of The Year in 1967, the only group to have been given this acknowledgement.

 The Seekers disbanded in 1968 and Keith’s musical activities then turned to songwriting and record production in major recording studios in the UK.
-He returned to Australia in 1978 to write and produce television jingles and music tracks as well as performing solo concerts throughout the 1980s.
+In 1969, with his business partner, David Joseph, Keith formed The New Seekers who went on to have major international success.
+Collaborating with hit songwriter Tony Macaulay, Keith wrote the song "Play Me Like You Play Your Guitar" which Tony produced for Duane Eddy, reinvigorating Duane's career in 1974.
+Keith returned to Australia in 1978 to write and produce television jingles and music tracks as well as performing solo concerts throughout the 1980s.

 The Seekers have toured extensively as a group since 1993.
 During this period Keith has continued writing and recording original songs.
 He released his first solo CD "Secrets Of The Heart" in 2004, followed by "Sunday" in 2007 and in 2010 he released his mostly self-penned third solo CD, "Smile Now".

-Accompanying himself on his trusty 12 string and 6 string guitars, his "wandering minstrel" style of performance includes material from his solo CDs, Seekers favorites, along with songs and anecdotes from his long career in the music industry.
+Accompanying himself on his trusty 12 string and 6 string guitars, his "wandering minstrel" style of performance includes some Seekers favourites and material from his solo CDs, along with songs and anecdotes from his long career in the music industry.

 In June 2014, The Seekers concluded their UK and Australian Golden Anniversary tours and, along with his Seeker partners, Keith was awarded the Order of Australia (AO) for services to the Australian music industry and not for profit organisations.
 Later that year The Seekers performed sold out concerts in New Zealand.